 Some might argue that reducing a city’s debt is the best bankruptcy courts can do, because a more comprehensive approach would, among other things, interfere with state sovereignty.
 In our view, these concerns do not withstand inspection.
 Based on a careful analysis of the historical origins of the current municipal bankruptcy provisions, as well as an assessment of recent Supreme Court jurisprudence, we argue that governance reform is permitted even under existing law.
 To be sure, the states themselves, rather than a bankruptcy court, ideally should be the ones to effect municipal governance reform.
 But political factors and the salience of the fiscal crisis make state intervention unlikely, thus underscoring the need for a more comprehensive approach to municipal bankruptcy.

 Gillette, Clayton P. and Skeel, David A. Jr., "Governance Reform and the Judicial Role in Municipal Bankruptcy" (2016).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 1574.

 American Politics Commons, Bankruptcy Law Commons, Courts Commons, Law and Economics Commons, Law and Politics Commons, Law and Society Commons, Policy Design, Analysis, and Evaluation Commons, Political Economy Commons, Public Economics Commons, State and Local Government Law Commons, Urban Studies Commons, Urban Studies and Planning Commons